 The classes within each degree program are designed in a virtual-blended format that combines both face-to-face and online sessions.

 The face-to-face sessions are scheduled two days a week at the downtown campus.
 The online sessions are convenient enough to allow students to custom-fit class assignments around their schedule, allowing ample time and space to complete coursework wherever they choose.

 Students enrolling in the accelerated CIT degree program can expect to learn word processing, spreadsheets, presentation graphics and database skills, computer networking, help desk support, web page design, microcomputer operating systems, industry certification, and more.
 CIT specialists often provide technical assistance, support and advice to customers and other computer users.

-The accelerated Business Administration degree will include courses in accounting, economics, business law and finance.
+The accelerated Associate in Arts with a pathway to a degree in Business Administration will include courses in accounting, economics, business law and finance.
 This program will prepare students for careers in a variety of fields including banking, finance, marketing, entrepreneurship, information systems, and real estate.

-Data from both the Bureau of Labor Statistics and the Florida Agency for Workforce Innovation indicate that managers and supervisors could earn between $31,668 and $53,406.
-Students who are awarded the A.A. in Business Administration may also consider MDC’s bachelor of applied science degree in Supervision and Management, which prepares graduates for leadership roles and positions in a variety of industries.
+Students who are awarded this Associates in Arts degree may also consider MDC’s bachelor of applied science degree in Supervision and Management, which prepares graduates for leadership roles and positions in a variety of industries.